 - Stop paying into your pension and access your money at a later date (from age 55 at the earliest)

 - Continue paying into your pension.
-But you may not qualify for tax relief on your contributions or the amount may be limited
+But you might not qualify for tax relief on your contributions or the amount might be limited

 Once you decide to start taking money from your pension pot, you have the same options as you would if you were living in the UK.